V41SH/AppointyTask/README.md

 # AppointyTask
-This is the Instagram API task made for the Appointy internship task.
+This is the Instagram API made for the Appointy internship task.
 This is a backend API made in Go.

 ### Author
 Vaishnav Srinidhi